tldr-pages/tldr/pages/linux/cmus.md

 > Commandline Music Player.
 > Use arrow keys to navigate, `<enter/return>` to select, and numbers 1-8 switch between different views.

-- Open cmus into specified directory (note that you will exit cmus to this directory):
+- Open cmus into specified directory (note this will become your new working directory):

 `cmus {{path/to/directory}}`

-- Open cmus into specified directory then return to original directory on exit:

-`cd {{path/to/directory}} && cmus && cd -`

 - Add file/directory to library: